KingSlayer-double07/KingSlayer-double07/README.md

 # Hey there, I'm Favour – @favourdslayer

-I'm a passionate self-taught developer who loves building mobile and desktop applications that solve real-world problems.
+A passionate dev who loves building mobile and desktop applications that solve real-world problems..

 Whether it's a journal to keep your thoughts organized, a budgeting app to track your spending, or a personal tool that just makes life smoother, I bring ideas to life using **React Native**, **Tauri**, **Firebase**, and more.